spurtik/NameSort/README.md

 This interface represents for read and write file.

 ## How to build code
-Clone the repository (skip this step if you have the application on your machine)
+Clone the repository git clone https://github.com/spurtik/NameSort.git

-# At the root directory contains application's solution , restore required packages by running:
+# NameSorter directory restore required packages by running:
 * dotnet restore

 # Next, build the solution by running: